facebook/create-react-app/docusaurus/docs/deployment.md

 The `predeploy` script will run automatically before `deploy` is run.

-If you are deploying to a GitHub user page instead of a project page you'll need to make two additional modifications:
+If you are deploying to a GitHub user page instead of a project page you'll need to make one additional modification:

-1. First, change your repository's source branch to be any branch other than **master**.
-1. Additionally, tweak your `package.json` scripts to push deployments to **master**:
+1. Tweak your `package.json` scripts to push deployments to **master**:

 ```diff
   "scripts": {